pixelhypercube/pySquidGame/README.md

 ![Logo](/assets/img/titleLogo.png)
 <br>
-A playable pygame application based of the Netflix Original Drama Series, 'Squid Game'
+A playable pygame application based on the Netflix Original Drama Series, 'Squid Game'

 ### Introduction
 In Squid Game, there are 6 stages that the players are supposed to play in order, which are: